-Kroo Bank Ltd was authorised as a bank with restrictions on 7 July 2021 and on that day it came within the scope of UK bank regulation.
-As at 31 December 2021 and throughout the period from its authorisation the Bank complied with its capital requirement as laid down by the PRA.
-The capital resources of the Bank are calculated under Pillar 1 of Capital Requirements Directive IV.
-The following table shows the breakdown of the Bank's available capital as at 31 December 2021:
+As at 31 December 2022 and throughout 2022 the Bank complied with its Capital Requirement as laid down by the PRA.
+The Capital Resources of the Bank are calculated under Pillar 1 of Capital Requirements Directive V. The following table shows the breakdown of available capital of the Bank as at 31 December 2022: